 Research: I have been in the field of structural biology for more than 38 years, and have made major contributions to understanding the molecular mechanisms of several different biological systems.
 I have a background in chemistry as an undergraduate student and established a structure-based drug design laboratory in a pharmaceutical company before starting at Columbia.
 I still have strong interests in studying proteins involved in human diseases and understanding protein-ligand interactions.
 We started working on acetyl-CoA carboxylase (ACC) in 2002, which is an attractive drug discovery target for diabetes, cancer and other diseases.
-This evolved into studies on other members of the biotin-dependent carboxylase family as well as other metabolic enzymes, and we are still working on the ACC holoenzyme these many years later (a dimer of 250 kD monomers as well as linear polymers of the dimers, which have been very difficult to tackle).
+This evolved into studies on other members of the biotin-dependent carboxylase family as well as other metabolic enzymes, including PFK.
 I am also very interested in deciphering the molecular mechanisms of fundamental biological processes.
 We started working on mRNA 3'-end processing as a collaboration with Dr. James Manley, an expert in this field in our Department.
 I then expanded to related areas, such as RNA degradation and RNA polymerase II termination, which unexpectedly led us to the discovery of the mRNA 5'-end capping quality surveillance mechanism.
 Finally, I also have strong training in the theory and practice of protein crystallography, and have developed new methodologies and computer software that has been distributed to many laboratories around the world.
 Overall, I have the expertise, motivation and leadership necessary to successfully carry out the proposed project.